Rosemont Copper: Mineral rights

 The core of the Rosemont property consists of 132 patented lode claims that encompass an area of 1,968 acres.
 A patented mining claim is one for which the federal government has passed its title to the claimant, making it private land.
 A contiguous package of 850 unpatented lode mining claims with an aggregate area of approximately 12,000 acre surrounds the core of patented claims.
 An unpatented mine claim is one in which land is essentially leased from the government for the purpose of extracting minerals.
 Most of the unpatented claims are on federal land administered by the United States Forest Service.
 In addition, a limited number of claims in the northwest portion of the Property are on federal land administered by the Bureau of Land Management.

 Resources

-The Rosemont Copper Mine is projected to earn $6.9 billion after-tax income over the course of its 21-year lifespan and become the third largest copper mine in the United States.
-Annual production of copper is expected to reach 243 million pounds, which would equal approximately 10% of total U.S. copper production.
-The mine is expected to produce 5.4 million pounds of molybdenum each year along with 2.9 million ounces of silver and 17,000 ounces of gold.

 Rosemont has proven and probable reserves of 5.9 billion lbs of copper and 194 million lbs of molybdenum and inferred sulfide mineral resources of 1.1 billion lbs of copper and 35 million lbs of molybdenum.